IMessage: Security and privacy

-In 2021, an FBI document obtained by Property of the People, Inc., a 501(c)(3) nonprofit organization, through an FOIA request, reveals, that WhatsApp and iMessage are vulnerable to law-enforcement real-time searches.
-Reuters also reported that Apple had plans to encrypt iCloud backups of iMessage data, but dropped those plans after the FBI complained.
+In 2021, an FBI document was obtained through an FOIA request by Property of the People, Inc., a 501(c)(3) nonprofit organization.
+The document says that WhatsApp and iMessage are vulnerable to law-enforcement real-time searches.
+Reuters also reported that Apple had had plans to encrypt iCloud backups of iMessage data, but dropped them after the FBI complained.

 Eric Migicovsky, founder of third-party iMessage client Beeper Mini, has criticized Apple for preventing iMessage access on Android phones.
 Migicovsky argues that it is hypocritical of Apple to claim iMessage is private and secure while simultaneously allowing only SMS messages when communicating with users on non-Apple devices (such as Android), even when alternatives exist.
 Apple has implied that third-party applications like Beeper Mini are less secure because "techniques posed significant risks to user security and privacy, including the potential for metadata exposure and enabling unwanted messages, spam, and phishing attacks."
 All four of the security and privacy risks suggested by Apple's statement also apply to SMS, which iMessage uses for fallback when communicating with non-iMessage users.
-Apple has long-resisted bringing iMessage to non-Apple devices, with CEO Tim Cook previously offering the solution of "buy your mom an iPhone" when questioned at Code Conference about a better way to message with family that uses Android.
-Massachusetts Senator Elizabeth Warren commented on the conflict between Beeper Mini and Apple, tweeting: "Green bubble texts are less secure.
+Apple has long resisted bringing iMessage to non-Apple devices, with CEO Tim Cook previously offering the solution "buy your mom an iPhone" when questioned at Code Conference about a better way to message with someone who uses Android.
+Of the conflict between Beeper Mini and Apple, Senator Elizabeth Warren tweeted: "Green bubble texts are less secure.
 So why would Apple block a new app allowing Android users to chat with iPhone users on iMessage?
 Big Tech executives are protecting profits by squashing competitors.
 Chatting between different platforms should be easy and secure."

+Vendor lock-in

+Media outlets have described iMessage as a means of achieving vendor lock-in.

 Anti-SMS/MMS user sentiment

 According to an autumn 2023 survey by Piper Sandler, 87% of US teenagers have iPhones.
 Claims have been made that the app's use of different colors for iMessage and SMS messages has contributed to social exclusion among some teens.

-On November 16, 2023, Apple announced that Rich Communication Services (RCS) support would be coming to iOS the following year to be used as a fallback when iMessage is unavailable and the other user can use RCS.
+On November 16, 2023, Apple announced that Rich Communication Services (RCS) support would be coming to iOS the next year to be used as a fallback when iMessage is unavailable and the other user can use RCS.
 It confirmed that RCS messages would remain green.
 After the news broke, Google revealed that it would be working with Apple to implement RCS into iOS.

 On September 16, 2024, Apple released iOS 18, which brought RCS to supported iOS devices.

-On March 14, 2025, Apple announced that it will be supporting the RCS Universal Profile 3.0 in "future software updates."
+On March 14, 2025, Apple announced that it would support the RCS Universal Profile 3.0 in "future software updates".